jonathanrbelanger-lang/aast/DESIGN.md

 secondary concern, accommodated through a conditionally compiled debug utility that is off by default and adds zero overhead to a production build.
 This is not an aesthetic choice, but rather a direct expression of the problem statement.
-Every byte of formatting that exists for human convenience is additional overhead that does not benefit an agent, and as such, adds complexity and cost, which is orthogonal to the core premise.
+Every byte of formatting included for human convenience introduces structural overhead that does not serve the agent consumer, running counter to the project's optimization goals.
+To preserve a minimal core footprint, the library focuses strictly on data structure integrity, leaving the implementation of human-readable presentation layers to downstream application developers.

 Organizations deploying the A-AST are responsible for their own human-readable output layer.
 The library provides the structure, and the design ditates that